elixir-cldr/cldr/README.md

     mix cldr.consolidate

 6. Then you will need to regenerate the `language_tags.ebin` file by executing the following.
-Note that `MIX_ENV=test` is essential since thats how we guarantee all locales are configured.
+This task will run with `MIX_ENV=test` to ensure all available locales are generated.

-    MIX_ENV=test mix cldr.generate_language_tags
+    mix cldr.generate_language_tags